rayleyva/caoimhghin.github.io/services.md

 single piece of functionality for you at a time…

 And regardless of contract size every single one of my clients enjoys the same level of service.

-## Case Study: CreekRoadRanch.com

-For just **$300 dollars** I moved this dinosaur website from a super crappy ancient host to a state of the art cloud server at
-DigitalOcean and even paid to host the site for an entire year.
-Within a week the new HOA manager enjoyed a modern content management system; pre-loaded with all their old information.
-Does the site stay up to date?
-Now it does.

-This teeny-tiny project included:

-* Audit current web site pages and assets
-* Rework web pages and update with new information
-* Port the current web pages and assets into WordPress
-* Install, Host, and Monitor A Custom WordPress Install (Included For One Year)
-* Launch Test Site
-* Test, Change, and Only When Ready - Go Live

 ## Get A Professional Coder In Your Corner Today